contractAnalysis/sligpt/ReadMe.md

 Note, change the **--task** option to get the dependency data using GPT-4o and Slither with _**dependency,gpt4**_, _**dependency,slither**_ respectively.

-To get the dependency data for function **add** in the contract test.sol, the parameters given to rw.py are as follows:
+To get the dependency data for function **add(int8 v)** in the contract test.sol, the parameters given to rw.py are as follows:

 ```
 --task function_dependency,sligpt